hameemshah/hameemshah/README.md

 - 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on react
 - 📫 E-Mail at hameemhussain@yahoo.com
+- 🎧 I like pop music.
+- 🫧 I like prefer people with charisma, good communication skills, confident and opinionated.
+- 🤮 I hate serious relationships and temporary friendships.
+- 🤷‍♂️ I don't care being judged.
+- 🌼 My Favourite song is dandelions by Ruth B.
+- 👨‍💻 I like to code.